Skip to main content

 Written by Tobi Davis

-Follow these 8 steps to copy and modify a Published Assessment:
+Follow these 8 steps to copy an existing assessment:

-1. From within a tracker, click the Tools toggle, select Add Assessment and choose Copy Existing Assessment
+1. From within a tracker, select Add New Assessment and choose Copy Existing Assessment.

-2. Alternatively, you can do this from the homepage by going to Tracking > Assessments, click the blue button Add New Assessment and then Copy Existing Assessment
+2. Alternatively, you can do this from the Tracking homepage by going to Tracking > Assessments, clicking the blue button Add New Assessment and then Copy Existing Assessment.

-3. The Target Tracker (the one that you're already on) should automatically fill in the course details
+3. The Target Tracker (the one that you're already on) will automatically fill in the course details.

 4. Fill in the details for the Source Tracker, i.e. the one you're looking to add the assessment from.
-In the majority of cases, this will be the both of these will be the same, but there may be some cases where it differs, like if you are looking to add an AS-Level paper to an A-Level tracker
+This may be the same as the Target Tracker, or will differ in cases such as if you're adding an AS-Level paper to an A-Level tracker.

-• As the tracker creates a scaled mark for this assessment, it doesn't matter whether the maximum amount of marks are above or below that of the actual paper.
+• As the tracker will create a scaled mark for this assessment regardless, the maximum amount of marks can above or below that of the actual paper.

 • For subjects with optional questions (such as GCSE Geography), the assessment will no longer be able to select the best answer, and will increase the maximum amount of marks instead - in this specific example, you could add a 'Food/Water/Energy' question instead.

 Can't find the past paper you're looking for?
-Get in touch with our Support team
+Send us a message in the bottom right of the platform πŸ’¬

 Did this answer your question?